OpusCapita/oc-common-ui/README.md

 * Update `CHANGELOG.md` file with your changes under `next` line.
 * Include documentation for your component in `README.md` file, unit tests for all modules and an example showing all possible functions of your component before you make the first pull request with your component.
 Pull requests with absent documentation, unit tests and examples will not be approved.
 * Commit and push changes.
 Don't include `lib` folder in the commits.
+* Open Settings -> Options -> GitHub Pages and select 'master branch /docs folder' as a Source.

 #### Merging the development branch with the master
 * Make a pull request for more than one reviewer (the more the better) from the list of contributors below.